-Leadership at Beverly Hills High School is a shared responsibility among administrators, instructional staff, and parents.
+Leadership at Beverly Hills High School is a shared responsibility among school administrators, instructional staff, and parents.
 Teamwork between the principal and three assistant principals ensures both curricular and operational components of Beverly Hills High School function properly.
 The principal is responsible for day-to-day operations and the overall instructional program.
 Each assistant principal is assigned to a "House" and is responsible for student discipline and guidance from a designated team of counselors.
 Based on individual strengths, assistant principals are assigned additional responsibilities to support curriculum and operational components of the school.
-During the 2015-16 school year, a Dean of College Admissions was added to our leadership team.
+During the 2016-17 school year, a college counselor was added to our leadership team.

 As part of the principal's decision-making process, feedback, advice, and input from coadministrators and instructional staff through the Secondary Education Council and department representatives are used to guide curricular programs.
-The Secondary Education Council (SEC) is comprised of the principal, and assistant principals, department representatives.
-Once a month, the SEC assembles to discuss the curricular agenda, discuss best practices, and implement new strategies to improve student learning.
+The Secondary Education Council (SEC) is comprised of the principal, principals, and department assistant representatives.
+Once a month, the SEC assembles to discuss the curricular agenda. discuss best practices, and implement new strategies to improve student learning.
 Department representatives serve as a liaison between school administrators and their department colleagues.